purringChaos/pine64osinstall/pinephone.md

 It features:
 - A read only root filesystem to make it reliable and easily updatable.
-- Convergence - A way to run desktop apps on PinePhone.
-(YMMV on scaling)
 - A simple easy to use UI.

 Download Link: